Scriptura/ScripturaFramework/Readme.md

 ### First stage

-Work with the workflow by running this command with your terminal to the file in the root: `$ gulp`
+Work with the workflow by running this command with your terminal to the file in the root:

+    $ npm install

+And monitoring of the folder:

+    $ gulp

 ### Second stage